GENOMICS101.com

 Enzymes: What They Are and How They Work - Verywell Health

 Enzymes are substances in the body that cause and speed up crucial chemical reactions.
 Enzymes’ function is to help trigger bodily processes ranging from digestion to blood clotting to growth.
 There are many types of enzymes, and most enzymes are proteins.
+If you’re missing a certain type of enzyme or have too little of it, that can lead to health conditions that can be serious.

 What are Enzymes?
 The Beginner’s Guide